awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-mwaa-environment.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-mwaa-environment-tags"></a>
+The metadata tags you want to attach to your environment\.
 *Required*: No
 *Type*: [TagMap](aws-properties-mwaa-environment-tagmap.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `WebserverAccessMode`  <a name="cfn-mwaa-environment-webserveraccessmode"></a>
+The mode to access the Apache Airflow web server\.
+Use a public network to allow access to the Apache Airflow UI in your environment over the Internet\.
+You can manage permissions by using an IAM policy\.
+Choose a private network to limits access to Apache Airflow to only users within your VPC\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)